Brianconn71/ms1-project/README.md

 I decided to split the website up into three different pages with each page having a key role to play in the overall look and feel of the site.

-The home page is the landing page of the site, It is the page that a user will first land on.
-I have two clear Call To Action buttons on the main hero image on the home page which immediately shows the user the two main things that they could want to do on the site.
-The first thing is to contact the band regarding a potential concert or a general query and the second CTA directs them to the merchandise section on the home page allowing them to browse the items for sale and make a purchase.
+The home page is the landing page of the site; It is the page that a user will first land on.
+I have two clear Call To Action buttons on the main header image on the home page which immediately shows the user the two main things that they could want to do on the site.
+The first thing is to contact the band regarding a potential concert or a general query and the second CTA directs them to the merchandise section on the home page, allowing them to browse the items for sale and make a purchase.

-The Navbar and the footer are consistent throughout the Website so as to allow familiarity for the users.
+The navbar and the footer are consistent throughout the website so as to allow familiarity for the users.
 I have laid out the homepage in order of the importance of the content.
-Some reviews of the band are put under the hero image of the home page so as to allow fans to have their say and for them to feel importance and also to allow new and potential fans to get a feel from those in the know if they too will like Manson Avenue.
+Some reviews of the band are put under the hero image of the home page so as to allow fans to have their say and for them to feel important and also to allow new and potential fans to get a feel from those in the know if they too will like Manson Avenue.

-The band Merchandise section on the home page allows for fans to purchase some band memorabilia and allows Manson Avenue to showcase their work.
+The Band Merchandise section on the Home page allows for fans to purchase some band memorabilia and allows Manson Avenue to showcase their work.

-The Concert schedule is last on the home page as it is of lesser importance to every other section but it would be of more use to a regular and long term fan who has already been on the website before and knows about the band and just wants to check when and where Manson Avenue are playing next.
+The Concert schedule is last on the home page as it is of lesser importance to every other section but it would be of more use to a regular and long term fan who has been on the website before and knows about the band and just wants to check when and where Manson Avenue are playing next.

-The about Us page is a page of vital importance for the band to get some new fans and to relate to there fans.
+The About Us page is of vital importance for the band to get some new fans and to relate to their fans.
 The page again is structured in line of importance.
 The first section answers some very basic questions that fans of the band may have such as who they are and where they began.
-There is then a CTA allowing for users to be taken to the Contact us page.
+There is then a CTA allowing for users to be taken to the Contact Us page.
 After reading the basic questions and answers I felt that many users may want to know more about the band or even just want to send a good luck message or possibly book them for a performance so it is here I put the CTA.
 Below that I have a section labelled Band Members.
-This section just gives a very small insight into the band with the hopes that they can relate with their fans.
+This section just gives a very small insight into the band with the hopes that they can relate to fans.

-The conatct us page is laid out as minimalistic as I could have done.
-My main reason for this is because once Manson Avenue get a fan or user this far, the transition into a potential customer needs to be quci and painless for them.
+The Contact Us page is laid out as minimalistic as I could have done.
+My main reason for this is because once Manson Avenue get a fan or user this far, the transition into a potential customer needs to be quick and painless for them.

-The Header will include a picture of a microphone so as to giving their fans a feel of being part of the band.
+The Header will include a picture of a microphone so as to give their fans a feel of being part of the band.
-I also have some text on the header so as to make it very clear what I want a user to do once they get to this page and that is to fill out the contact form below and submit it.
+I also have some text on the header so as to make it very clear what I want a user to do once they get to this page and which is to fill out the contact form below and submit it.

 The contact form will include a field to enter their name, email address and a message or query that the user may have for the band.